 Key to the effectiveness of Board decision making is a detailed understanding of the homeware market, our history and products, the operating environment, relevant legislation and regulation to which the Group is subject and the challenges the Group faces.

 All new Directors undertake a comprehensive induction process following their appointment to the Board.
 The induction would usually consist of main factory and distribution centre tours, full briefings on the operation and history of the business, the role of the Director and the operation of the Board together with meetings with the senior management team and Executive Directors.

 Existing Directors are provided with ongoing training, as necessary, by the Company to ensure they have the requisite skills to discharge their duties.
-During 2018, the Board received updated anti-corruption and bribery training and training on the implementation of the General Data Protection Regulation.
+During 2020, the Board received updated anti-corruption and bribery training and the Executive Directors update training on data protection and modern slavery.
 Tailored Director briefing notes are provided throughout the year.
 All Directors are encouraged to attend relevant external training, seminars and conferences to facilitate their continuing professional development.
-Where specific training needs are identified including as a result of the Board evaluation process and individual Director appraisals, the Company will organise the relevant training.
+Where specific training needs are identified, including as a result of the Board evaluation process and individual Director appraisals, the Company will organise the relevant training.
 The Company Secretary supports the Chairman in addressing the training and development needs of Directors.